opencv/opencv/doc/js_tutorials/js_gui/js_image_display/js_image_display.markdown

 In addition, OpenCV-JavaScript implements image read and show using the above method.
 You can use cv.imread and cv.imshow to read image from html canvas and display it.
 @code{.js}
-var img = cv.imread("inputImage");
+var img = cv.imread("canvasInput");
-cv.imshow("outputImage", img);
+cv.imshow("canvasOutput", img);
 img.delete();
 @endcode

 Try it
 ------

 Here is the demo for above code.
-Canvas elements named inputImage and outputImage have been prepared.
+Canvas elements named canvasInput and canvasOutput have been prepared.
 Choose an image and click `Try it` to see the result.
 And you can change the code in the textbox to investigate more.

 \htmlonly